MajklKra/WeatherApp/README.md

-This is a JAVA application using API for displazing Weather information.
+This is a JAVA application using API for displaying Weather information.

 Go to your browser and write: